 The next step’s simple: pick one that fits your stack, block 2–4 months for prep, and start building hands-on projects.
 You’ll level up your skills fast—and start seeing a real salary ROI just as quickly.

 Honestly?
-Getting certified isn’t just a nice boost—it’s a career game-changer.
+Getting certified isn’t just a nice boost—it’s a career major advantage.